Azure/acr/docs/preview/continuous-patching/README.md

 ![PortalRepos](./media/portal_repos1.png)

-Next, click on “Tasks” under “Services”.
+Next, click on "Tasks” under "Services”.
 You should see 3 new tasks, named the following:

 ![PortalTasks](./media/portal_tasks1.png)